"Twilight" fans camp out days ahead of "Breaking Dawn-Part 2"

-Some 2,200 people from all over the world have registered to camp on a concrete plaza outside a downtown Los Angeles movie theatre, movie studio Summit Entertainment said.
+Some 2,200 people from all over the world have registered to camp on a concrete plaza outside a downtown Los Angeles movie theater, movie studio Summit Entertainment said.

 Summit has laid on special activities during the five day wait, including a marathon screening of the four other films in the blockbuster franchise, surprise appearances from some cast members, and a "Twilight"-themed workout.